PythonUser-ux/Telegraphbot/README.md

 Therefore each input given by the user is associated with a function call which can do whatever you want!

-The conversation always start at depth 0 by simply launching the bot using the command "/start" in the chat.
+The conversation always starts at depth 0 by simply launching the bot using the command "/start" in the chat.
-Only one node should have 0 depth in order to avoid undesired behaviour.
+Only one node should have 0 depth.

-There can be arcs exiting from an edge which does not enter in any edge, this is because we may be only interested in the transition.
+There can be arcs exiting from an edge which does not enter in any edge, this is because we may be only interested in the transition (a function call).

 Let's see the actual code.